ssenart/gazpar2haws/README.md

 It is compatible with Home Assistant Energy Dashboard and permits to upload the history and keep it updated with the latest readings.

-This first version only publish volume in cubic meter.

 ## Installation

 Gazpar2HAWS can be installed on any host as a standalone program.